i05nagai/memorandum/language/english_speaking_comparative.md

 ## English Speaking Comparative

 ## comparative
+* Don't make this harder than it already is
 * they are simpler to use, 3 to 10 times smaller, 20 to 100 times faster, and less ambiguous
 * we can devise a much faster algorithm than the one presented in the previous chapter
 * There is nothing quite as inefficent as repeatedly doing manual tasks that could easily be automated